behavure/behavure-docs/src/content/docs/edge_iq/product_integrations/03-crowdstrike.md

 draft: false
 ---

 Edge IQ integrates with CrowdStrike Falcon LogScale, CrowdStrike's enterprise SIEM (Security Information and Event Management) platform.
+By leveraging Edge IQ's secure connectors, schema-less enrichment, and real-time streaming, your security team gains comprehensive visibility—sending not just raw logs but full behavioral context into CrowdStrike for faster, more accurate detection and response.

 This integration enables organizations to:

 - Centralize security event data from Edge IQ devices into CrowdStrike's industry-leading security platform
 - Leverage CrowdStrike's advanced threat detection and response capabilities